canadianurbaninstitute/measuring-main-streets-azure/README.md

 - Open a pull request with a clear description of your changes.

 ## Contact
-For technical questions or to report issues, please open an issue or contact the maintainers at [cui@canurb.org](mailto:cui@canurb.org?subject=Measuring%20Main%20Streets%20Technical%20Enquiry).
+For technical questions or to report issues, please open an issue or contact us at [cui@canurb.org](mailto:cui@canurb.org?subject=Measuring%20Main%20Streets%20Technical%20Enquiry).